pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/8_header_text_overlay.md

 ## Overlay Element

-The overlay element sits on top of the image
+The overlay element sits on top of the image.